 - Bring along an alternative outfit.
 Although we typically don’t have time for too many wardrobe changes, you should be prepared for any contingency or wardrobe malfunction.
 During one warm summer engagement portrait session at Leo’s Grill & Malt Shop in downtown Stillwater, MN, our groom dribbled ice cream down the front of his shirt.
 In another instance, a bride spilled coffee on her skirt in the car.
-In both cases, we were saved by their back-up wardrobe.
+In both cases, we were saved by their backup wardrobe.

 - Shoe selection is important.
 In a grassy setting, high heels can be prone to sinking into the grass so you might consider wedges instead.
 We’ll almost always be walking quite a bit so keep that in mind when you’re making shoe choices.
 You can always carry your fancy shoes and put them on when we arrive at our locations too.

 - When you clean your clothes, remember that fabrics fade.
-That fading might be very apparent in your photos.
+That fading might be very apparent in your engagement photos.
 Consider buying something new to wear for your session.
 You might be glad you did.
 A side benefit of having your engagement portraits taken, it’s a reason to go shopping!

 If you have any questions about your engagement portrait wardrobe, please e-mail or text us photos of what you plan to wear and we’d be happy to offer you some free advice.

-Engagement Portrait Tips – Grooming
+Great Engagement Photo Tips About Grooming

-Before your engagement portrait session you may be thinking to yourself that you don’t need to check those eyebrows, visit a manicurist, or get a haircut.
+Before your engagement portrait session, you may be thinking to yourself that you don’t need to check those eyebrows, visit a manicurist, or get a haircut.
 But please don’t think that way.

-- Getting a manicure a few days before the portrait session is a great idea—even for gentlemen. we don’t always feature close ups of hands in photos, but it may be nice to have that as an option.
+- Getting a manicure a few days before the portrait session is a great idea—even for gentlemen. we don’t always feature close-ups of hands in photos, but it may be nice to have that as an option.

 - Your haircut should be at least a week old.